 Changes to a Character, While Essential, Cannot Be Sudden

 One of the most important issues Blacker points out is that writers often show a character’s shift in persona occurring too abruptly.
-I will occasionally ask a writer to look at the draft and pinpoint the exact location in the story where a major change occurred with one of the primary characters.
-If the writer can go to a single paragraph in the narrative, this lets the author know that the change wasn’t subtle enough–and too much happened at one time.
+I will occasionally ask a writer to look at his or her draft and pinpoint the exact location in the story where a major change occurred with one of the primary characters.
+If the writer can go to a single paragraph in the narrative, this lets the person know that the change wasn’t subtle enough–and too much happened at one time.

 Gradual Changes Also Move the Plot Along